Rowan University Scholarships (2025–2026)

 💰 Cost of Attendance at Rowan University

-- Rowan Opportunity Program (ROP): Covers tuition/fees for NJ residents with household AGI ≤$65k in the first two years (0–59 credits).
+- Rowan Opportunity Program (ROP): Covers tuition and fees for NJ residents with household AGI ≤$65,000 during the first two years (0–59 credits).

-- Garden State Guarantee (GSG): Covers tuition/fees for NJ residents with household AGI ≤$65k in the junior and senior years (60–128 credits). *Note: Higher income tiers were discontinued for new students starting Fall 2025.*
+- Garden State Guarantee (GSG): Covers tuition and fees for NJ residents with household AGI ≤$65,000 during the junior and senior years (60–128 credits).
+Note: Higher income tiers were discontinued for new students starting Fall 2025.

-Example: An in-state junior with a $17,622 tuition/fee charge would see it reduced to $0 if family income is ≤$65,000 and all deadlines are met.
+Example: An in-state junior with a $17,622 tuition and fee charge would see that reduced to $0 if family income is ≤$65,000 and all FAFSA/state aid deadlines are met.

 FAQ on Tuition-Free Programs

 Who qualifies?
-New Jersey residents with adjusted gross income of $65,000 or less, filing FAFSA and state aid forms on time.
+New Jersey residents with an adjusted gross income of $65,000 or less who file both FAFSA and NJ state aid forms on time.

 How much does it cover?
 Full in-state tuition and mandatory fees (not housing or meals).

 Do you need to apply?
-No separate application—just complete FAFSA and NJ state aid by the priority deadlines each year.
+No separate application is required—just submit FAFSA and NJ state aid by the annual priority deadlines.

 ✅ Automatic Merit Scholarships